luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 I used Miro[^5] here to facilitate these remote workshops.

 [^5]: [Miro](https://miro.com/).
-"An online collaborative whiteboard platform to bring teams together, anytime, anywhere."
+An online collaborative whiteboard platform to bring teams together, anytime, anywhere.

 **Approach:**